Point72/csp/docs/wiki/get-started/IO-with-Adapters.md

-In [First Steps](First-Steps) and [More with csp](More-with-CSP) you created example/sample data for the streaming workflows.
-In real workflows, you use data stored in particular formats and storage spaces, that can be accessed directly or through an API.
+In [First Steps](First-Steps) and [More with CSP](More-with-CSP) we used toy data for the streaming workflows.
+In real workflows, we need to access data stored in particular storage formats.
+To bring data into or out of a `csp` graph, we use **adapters**.

-csp has [several built-in "adapters" to access certain types of data](Input-Output-Adapters-API), including Kafka and Parquet. csp requires friendly (Time Series) data types, and the I/O adapters form the interface between the data types.
-You can also write your own adapters for other data types, check the corresponding how-to guides for more details.
+`csp` has [several built-in adapters to access certain types of data](Input-Output-Adapters-API) such as Kafka and Parquet.
+You can also write your own adapters for any other data format; for reference, see the various "How-to" guides for [historical](Write-Historical-Input-Adapters), [real-time](Write-Realtime-Input-Adapters) and [output](Write-Output-Adapters) adapters.
+I/O adapters form the interface between external data and the time series format used in `csp`.

-In this tutorial, you write to, and read from, Parquet files on the local file system.
+In this tutorial, you write to and read from Parquet files on the local file system.

-csp has the `ParquetWriter` and `ParquetReader` adapters to stream data to and from Parquet files.
+`csp` has the `ParquetWriter` and `ParquetReader` adapters to stream data to and from Parquet files.
 Check out the complete [API in the Reference documentation](https://github.com/Point72/csp/wiki/Input-Output-Adapters-API#parquet).

 > \[!IMPORTANT\]
-> csp can handle historical and real-time data, and the csp program remains similar in both cases.
+> `csp` graphs can process historical *and* real-time data with little to no changes in the application code.

-## Example
+## Streaming a csp.Struct

-You start with an Example `csp.Struct` data type which will be streamed into a Parquet file.
+A `csp.Struct` is a basic form of structured data in `csp` where each field can be accessed as its own time series.
+It is analogous to a dataclass in Python, and its fields must be type annotated.
+We will store some example data in a custom struct called `Example` and then stream the struct to a Parquet file.

 ```python
 from csp.adapters.parquet import ParquetOutputConfig, ParquetWriter, ParquetReader